Q: Who owns and develops DisplayPort Standards?

 Q: Does DisplayPort 1.3 enable support for the latest content protection?

 A: Yes, DisplayPort 1.3 enables support for HDCP version 2.2.
 This requirement will apply to DisplayPort-to-HDMI 2.0 converters as well (including USB Type-C to HDMI 2.0 converters that utilize DisplayPort Alt Mode).

 Q: Can I connect a DisplayPort 1.3 device to a new television that supports HDMI 2.0?

 A: Existing DisplayPort source devices, such as PCs, already support HDMI televisions up to 1080p through the use of a DisplayPort to HDMI adapter.
 DisplayPort 1.3 defines new adapters that will enable DisplayPort source devices to support HDMI 2.0, enabling the support for 4K UHD with up to 60Hz refresh and up to full 24 bit color with the 4:4:4 pixel format.
 These adapters do not require the new HBR3 link rate, requiring only HBR2, but will depend on some of the protocols within the DisplayPort 1.3 Standard.
-Some DisplayPort 1.2a systems will be upgradable through firmware to support this new feature.
+Some DisplayPort 1.2a systems will most likely be upgradable through firmware to support this new feature.
 These new adapters will also be available in DisplayPort Alt Mode over the USB Type-C connector.